 How To Avoid Accidental Shutdown Or Reboot In Linux

 Sometimes, I forget there is an important job is running on my VPS and remote systems.
 Without verifying anything, I just shutdown or reboot the VPS.
 The result?
-The running job is terminated due to my ignorance.
+The running job is terminated because of my ignorance.
 I have to start over the job from the beginning.
 Even though, there are ways to move the running job from one Terminal to another, I just forget things often.
-Later, I regret for being so naive and stupid.
+Later, I regret for being so stupid.
 Well, not anymore!
 Today, I have encountered with life-saving utility called molly-guard, which is used to prevent the Linux systems from accidental shutdown or reboot.

 molly-guard installs a shell script that overrides the existing shutdown / reboot / halt / poweroff / coldreboot / pm-hibernate / pm-suspend* commands and first runs a set of scripts, which all have to exit successfully, before molly-guard invokes the real command.
 One of the scripts checks for existing SSH sessions.
 If you run any of the aforementioned four commands over an SSH session, the shell script asks you to enter the name of the host you want to shut down or reboot.
 This should adequately prevent you from accidental shutdowns and reboots. molly-guard diverts the real binaries to /lib/molly-guard/.
 You can, of course, bypass molly-guard by running those binaries directly.